anbarak/foundry/README.md

    ssh-add -l  # List currently added keys ssh-add ~/.ssh/id_ed25519  # Add your GPG key if not listed
    ```
+   * How to prevent getting prompted for the gpg passphrase on every commit:
+   If GPG is asking for your passphrase every time you commit a change, it likely means that your GPG agent isn’t caching the passphrase.
+Here’s how you can fix it on macOS:

+      1. Ensure the GPG Agent is Enabled

+      Edit your ~/.gnupg/gpg.conf file to ensure the agent is used:

+      echo "use-agent" >> ~/.gnupg/gpg.conf

+      2. Enable GPG Agent Caching

+      Update your ~/.gnupg/gpg-agent.conf file to enable passphrase caching:

+      cat <<EOF >> ~/.gnupg/gpg-agent.conf
+      default-cache-ttl 3600
+      max-cache-ttl 14400
+      pinentry-program /usr/local/bin/pinentry-mac
+      EOF

+      	•	default-cache-ttl 600: Caches the passphrase for 10 minutes (600 seconds).
+      	•	max-cache-ttl 7200: Caches the passphrase for up to 2 hours (7200 seconds).

+      You can adjust these values to your preference.

+      3. Restart the GPG Agent

+      Kill and restart the GPG agent for the changes to take effect:

+      gpgconf --kill gpg-agent
+      gpgconf --launch gpg-agent

+      4. Ensure pinentry-mac is Installed

+      Install pinentry-mac, which provides a graphical prompt for the GPG passphrase:

+      brew install pinentry-mac

+      5. Link GPG to Use pinentry-mac

+      Set pinentry-mac as the pinentry program in GPG:

+      ln -sf /usr/local/bin/pinentry-mac $(gpgconf --list-dirs libexecdir)/pinentry

+      6. Use the GPG Key Without Repeated Prompts

+      Test it with a simple signing command:

+      echo "test" | gpg --clearsign

+      When prompted for the passphrase, enter it once.
+It should cache the passphrase according to the TTL settings.

+      7. Enable GPG Agent Integration with macOS Keychain (Optional)

+      If you want even more convenience, configure GPG to store the passphrase in your macOS Keychain:
+      	1. Install gpg-suite from GPG Tools.
+      	2. Open the GPG Keychain app.
+      	3. Enable the option for storing passphrases in the Keychain.

+      8. Add GPG Configuration to Git

+      Ensure Git uses the correct GPG key and settings:

+      git config --global user.signingkey YOUR_KEY_ID
+      git config --global commit.gpgsign true

+      Final Test

+      Now, try committing changes in your repository:

+      git commit -m "Test GPG caching"

+      It should not ask for your passphrase repeatedly as long as the caching time hasn’t expired.

+      Troubleshooting:

+      If the issue persists:
+      	1. Confirm that the correct GPG agent is running:

+          gpgconf --list-dirs

+      	2. Check for errors in ~/.gnupg/gpg-agent.conf.
+      	3. Verify that pinentry-mac is correctly installed and linked.

    * Add the following to the `~/.ssh/config`
      ```
      Host github.com